billcprice3/llm-prompts-for-education/prompts/INFSCI_2205_Search_Query_Suggestions.md

-> I am researching TOPIC (example: the impact of AI on employment).
-I am searching in a university library catalogue trying to find scholarly sources.
-Can you suggest search queries I could use for this topic?
-Feel free to suggest queries that address this topic from various angles and perspectives.
+>I want to research TOPIC (example: the impact of AI on employment).
+Please give me a list of different academic disciplines and subfields that might have something to say about this topic.
+For each field, provide a summary of their contributions to the topic or issue as well as a summary of their concerns about the issue.
+Finally, also include a list of suggested search queries I can use to find relevant scholarly sources in a university library catalog.
+>
+>Example output format:
+>
+>- Field name
+>- Relevant subfields:
+>- Contributions:
+>- Concerns:
+>- List of suggested search queries: